2 Secret Service officers to be fired after fence-jumping

-EAGLE PASS, Texas (AP) — Two Secret Service officers who were on duty the night a man jumped the White House fence and spent 17 minutes roaming the grounds have been told the agency intends to fire them.
+EAGLE PASS, Texas — Two Secret Service officers who were on duty the night a man jumped the White House fence and spent 17 minutes roaming the grounds have been told the agency intends to fire them.

 That’s according to a congressional aide who was not authorized to discuss details of a briefing on the matter and spoke on condition of anonymity.